 Deok Joo Rhee QC’s practice covers all areas of public law, EU and human rights law.
 Within these fields the particular focus of her practice is EU economic and social policy, including public procurement, state aid, free movement, immigration and asylum, and public international law.

 Her expertise is attested to by her entries in the legal directories across all areas of her practice.

-Recent instructions include acting in lead ‘policy’ challenges (Medical Justice v Secretary of State on the Removal Window Policy; BF (Eritrea) v Secretary of State on the policy approach to initial age assessments, R (ZK) v Redbridge LB – on the provision of services to visually impaired children), leading in multimillion pound procurement challenges for both providers and NHS Trusts, appearing in the lead cases on the rights of Turkish businesspersons under the EC-Turkey Association Agreement, appearing for the Trustees in Bankruptcy in a EU free movement challenge to UK insolvency law, challenging a broadcaster’s decision to film and broadcast footage of ‘looked after’ children, advising on devolution and the EU’s Fourth Railway Package, defending the rights of transgender women to be included on All Women Shortlists and acting for a Consortium of local authorities on a judicial discipline judicial review, and advising on the compatibility of windfall taxation with the ECHR, advising on the recent Violence Against Women and Girls Strategy, and advising on the implementation of Part 2 of the Withdrawal Agreement (citizen’s rights).
+Recent instructions include acting in lead ‘policy’ challenges (Medical Justice v Secretary of State on the Removal Window Policy; BF (Eritrea) v Secretary of State on the policy approach to initial age assessments, R (ZK) v Redbridge LB – on the provision of services to visually impaired children), leading in multimillion pound procurement challenges for both providers and NHS Trusts, appearing in the lead cases on the rights of Turkish businesspersons under the EC-Turkey Association Agreement, appearing for the Trustees in Bankruptcy in a EU free movement challenge to UK insolvency law, challenging a broadcaster’s decision to film and broadcast footage of ‘looked after’ children, advising on devolution and the EU’s Fourth Railway Package, defending the rights of transgender women to be included on All Women Shortlists, acting for a Consortium of local authorities on a judicial discipline judicial review, and advising on the compatibility of windfall taxation with the ECHR, advising on the recent Violence Against Women and Girls Strategy, and advising on the implementation of Part 2 of the Withdrawal Agreement (citizen’s rights).